In post-Covid China, the masks have fallen, but Xi's strict control is here to stay - ExBulletin

 Even mail was subject to stricter treatment, with Chinese postal authorities issuing a notice late last month outlining a system of double inspection of incoming parcels during the two sessions as residents complained of delays on social networks.

-Heightened security is typical of many political gatherings around the world, but aside from concerns about security, Chinese authorities at major events are typically on high alert for displays of dissent and are known to intensify repressive measures to ensure that dissidents or petitioners to the government remain silent.
+Heightened security is typical of many political gatherings around the world, but aside from concerns about security, Chinese authorities, during major events, are usually on alert for demonstrations of dissent and have been known to escalate repressive measures to ensure that dissidents or petitioners. the government remains silent.

 As public frustration grows over financial woes linked to a struggling economy and communist leaders seek to block negative narratives and project confidence, officials this year may be particularly wary of any displays of discontent.